NYPL/sierraUpdatePollerV2/README.md

 `rake run_local[FUNCTION]`

 One can also bypass the scheduled polling to run a "manual job" over a specific timestamp range.
 Note that doing this skips over reading/writing poller\_status files in S3.
+Note also that one must choose a timestamp range that can reasonably be processed within the lambda's configured max execution time (1m at writing).

 ```
 sam local invoke -t sam.local.yml -e events/manual-job-event.json --profile nypl-sandbox